Israel sanctions: Who has imposed curbs over Gaza war? – DW – 04/12/2024

 Israel sanctions: Who has imposed curbs over Gaza war?April 12, 2024

 Israel's allies have ramped up the pressure in recent weeks to allow more aid into Gaza to avert a worsening humanitarian crisis.
-But few have so far imposed sanctions on the Middle Eastern country boycotted Israeli products.
+But few have so far imposed sanctions on the Middle Eastern country, or boycotted products from Israel.

 DW looks at what measures a handful of countries and activist movements have taken.